 Impressionism and Romanticism Arts Movement

-Paintings from these art movement have given me an impression of what the European landscapes could be like, therefore shaping my photographic practices and the preferential visual to dramatic landscapes and snowscape terrains, as I have subconsciously tried to emulate these art styles into my landscape photography.
+Paintings from these art movements have given me an impression of what the European landscapes could be like, therefore shaping my photographic practices and the preferential visual to dramatic landscapes and snowscape terrains, as I have subconsciously tried to emulate these art styles into my landscape photography.
 [Analysis]

 A Curated Series

 My approach to Allenmanstretten was to curate my images from all of my travels and look at landscapes in the opposite direction of my original photographic style.
 The vivid colours in this series are largely absent in my images.
-There is that certain element of detail hidden in the visual that I hope the viewers may take a second look.
+There are certain elements of detail hidden in the visual that I hope the viewers may take a second look.
 There is also that certain element of commercial value of travel photography amidst the fine arts approach.
 This is intended, as the essence of my travel is encapsulated through these experiences.

 A shortcut through the small canal behind the Berlin Zoo with sheets of broken ice in interesting positions.
 The calm water presented a serenity of the scene as a train passes through the vicinity, echoing its presence.
 That was the moment, Henri Cartier-Bresson style.